flaxmans/CompBio_on_git/Labs/Lab03/Lab3newlines.md

 |       IX    |      5  |   6    |     1    |     4   |

-(8) Make 5 vectors, one for each person, containing his/her rankings in the order given here.
+(8) Make 4 vectors, one for each person, containing his/her/their rankings in the order given here.
 In other words, the first element of each vector should be the rank given to Episode I, the second element the ranking for Episode II  and so on.
 (Hint: use the "`c()`" function.).
-Yes, this involves some slightly tedious typing.
+Yes, this involves some slightly repetitive and tedious typing.
 That’s all part of the learning and reinforcing.
 Add an appropriate comment.

 ##### Accessing elements of vectors.